GowayLee/Saytring/README.md

 ask "<prompt>" as user_input

 # Output a string
-say user_input
+say(user_input)
 ```

 ### 4. Function Calls

-A great number of string-processing functions are built in.
+A great number of string-processing functions are built into the system.

-Like methods in OOP languages, every function call in Saytring is also related to a variable (which is `object` in OOP).
-This rule can make parameter passing more simple.
+Similar to "methods" in Object-Oriented Programming (OOP), every function call in Saytring is associated with a variable (which corresponds to an `object` in OOP).
+This rule helps make parameter passing more stable and straightforward.

 ```
 # Call function count_digit() with no args